jchristn/komodo/README.md

 # Komodo Search

-Document parsing libraries and search API server in C#.
+Information storage, search, and retrieval libraries and server in C#.

 ## Help, Feedback, Contribute
 If you have any issues or feedback, please file an issue here in Github.
 We'd love to have you help by contributing code for new features, optimization to the existing codebase, ideas for future releases, or fixes!

-## New in v1.0.0.8
+## New in v1.1.0
 The following capabilities and fixes were introduced in this commit:
-- Support for Sqlite, Microsoft SQL Server (and Azure) for index metadata database
-- Index destroy now removes table rows and files
+- Minor refactor
+- Retarget to .NET Core and .NET Framework
+- Eliminate standalone sqlite DLLs
-- Multiple bugfixes
+- MIT license

 ## Enclosed Projects
 Please refer to the ```README.md``` file in each project for its version history and quickstart.